I’m an autistic woman who uses eye contact to assert authority and dominance. To observers I have good eye contact. Here’s what’s really going on.

 My default, but conscious, response is to look right back — without any breaks.

 Maintaining eye contact is easy — as easy as a handshake.
-But long eye contact is mostly conscious, somewhat mechanical, rather than subconscious and feeling natural.
+But long eye contact is mostly conscious, somewhat mechanical, rather than subconscious and feeling instinctive.

 I don’t like long eye contact.
 I don’t like handshakes, either.
 I often feel as though I’m staring too hard.